kjmullen/mUver/README.md

 ## To Do

-Get test coverage above 90%
+Get test coverage above 90% + more docstrings

-Distance calcuation needs working https
+'Distance From' calcuation for job listings needs HTTPS

 Add more Twilio Functionality (responding to text to make changes to a current job)

-Fix known front end bugs
+Fix known front end bugs + adding registration + password/phone number/address validation messages (if input invalid)